ibexa/documentation-developer/docs/releases/ez_platform_v3.1.md

 A customizable search controller has been extracted and placed in `ezplatform-search`.

+#### Searching in trash

+You can now search through the contents of Trash and sort the search results based on a number of Search Criteria and Sort Clauses that can be used by the `\eZ\Publish\API\Repository\TrashService::findTrashItems` method only.

+For more information, see [Searching in trash](../api/public_php_api_search.md#searching-in-trash).

 !!! enterprise

     ### Site Factory

     #### Site skeleton

     You can now create multiple content structures that can be used as Site skeletons for the new sites.

     For more information about Site skeleton, see [Configure Site skeleton](../guide/site_factory.md#configure-site-skeleton).

     #### Defining parent Location

     You can now define the parent Location for every new site in the template configuration.

     For more information about defining parent Location, see [Configure parent Location](../guide/site_factory.md#configure-parent-location).

 ## Requirement changes